 Late-night cramming, excessive coffee consumption and lots of stress are just a few things that come to mind when the subject of exams comes up.
 While this is, for most students, often the case, we’re here to say that it doesn’t have to be!

 Indeed, studying for exams doesn’t necessarily have to be all gloom and doom.
-While it might take a certain level of organisation and dedication, there are a few easy steps you can take to make the exam season more tolerable.
+While it might take a certain level of organization and dedication, there are a few easy steps you can take to make the exam season more tolerable.

 To help you out, we’ve assembled a list of useful tips and tricks to ace your exams!

-1. Find the Ideal Learning Environment
+1. Find the ideal learning environment

 Where you choose to study can impact your concentration and motivation levels.
 Finding the right location, then, is crucial, especially if you want to establish an effective routine during exam season.